someengineering/resoto.com/blog/2022/12-21-installing-cloud2sql/index.md

 ## Configuration

 Cloud2SQL supports all sources Resoto supports.
-By default it ships with AWS, Google Cloud, DigitalOcean and Kubernetes source plugins pre-installed.
+By default it ships with AWS, Google Cloud, DigitalOcean, and Kubernetes source plugins pre-installed.

-The configuration file is a [YAML](https://yaml.org/spec/1.2.2/) file that specifies which sources to load from and which destinations to export the data to.
+The configuration file is a [YAML](https://yaml.org/spec/1.2.2) file that specifies which sources to load from and which destinations to export the data to.

 In this example we are going to configure AWS and export the data to a local SQLite database file.

-For authentication we have all options that aws-cli supports.
-You can either export `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` or create a profile in your aws config file and export `AWS_PROFILE`.
+For authentication we have all options that `aws-cli` supports.
+You can either export `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, or create a profile in your AWS config file and export `AWS_PROFILE`.

 Next let's load some AWS data into a local SQLite database file.
 Create a file `myconfig.yaml` with the following content: